-Evaluation is a systematic process of collecting and analyzing data in order to determine whether and to what extent progress were made or to be made.
-It is a process of value judgment by which one can judge whether a programme is good or acceptable and the factors responsible for the outcome.
-According to Ani (2013), evaluation is used to convey the meaning of value of
+Evaluation is a systematic process of collecting and analyzing data in order to determine whether and to what extent progress was made or to be made.
+It is a process of value judgment by which one can judge whether a program is good or acceptable and the factors responsible for the outcome.
+According to Ani (2013), evaluation is used to convey the meaning of the value of

-Agricultural project is a planned and a more specific or directional undertaken which is a set of interrelated and co-ordinated farming operations intended to achieve certain specific objectives within the given budget and a specified period of time.
-Examples include borehole construction, setting up model farm, building of youth farm centre, setting up piggery, poultry or fish farm units, seed multiplication centres, formation of farmers' cooperatives, etc. Agricultural project is a short time effort because the nature of attaining set goals is more directional and easily targeted.
+An agricultural project is a planned and a more specific or directional undertaken which is a set of interrelated and coordinated farming operations intended to achieve certain specific objectives within the given budget and a specified period of time.
+Examples include borehole construction, setting up a model farm, the building of a youth farm center, setting up piggery, poultry, or fish farm units, seed multiplication centers, formation of farmers' cooperatives, etc. An agricultural project is a short time effort because the nature of attaining set goals is more directional and easily targeted.
 Put differently, a project is the use of one or more scarce resources during a specific time period for the purpose of producing some economic return or output at a later time (Adesope, 2017).
 An agricultural project is an investment activity or venture in which financial resources are spent to create capital assets that produce benefits over an extended period of time.
-Agricultural project, as an activity, is a subset of a larger, less precisely identified programme.
-The whole programme may possibly be analyzed as a single activity or project, but by and large it is better to keep agro activities rather small, close to the minimum size, that is, economically, technically and administratively feasible (Adesope, 2017).
-Agricultural Development Programme (ADP) of the Ministry of Agriculture and Natural Resources is carried out in bits as projects or activities for easy actualization of set goals.
+An agricultural project, as an activity, is a subset of a larger, less precisely identified program.
+The whole program may possibly be analyzed as a single activity or project, but by and large, it is better to keep agro activities rather small, close to the minimum size, that is, economically, technically, and administratively feasible (Adesope, 2017).
+The Agricultural Development Programme (ADP) of the Ministry of Agriculture and Natural Resources is carried out in bits as projects or activities for easy actualization of set goals.

-ADPs are the State institutions with the mandate to carry out extension projects or services to raise agricultural production and improve rural living conditions since agriculture cannot be displaced from being the mainstay of rural and national economy of Nigeria (Inusa, Daniel, Dauagal & Chiya, 2018).
+ADPs are the State institutions with the mandate to carry out extension projects or services to raise agricultural production and improve rural living conditions since agriculture cannot be displaced from being the mainstay of the rural and national economy of Nigeria (Inusa, Daniel, Dauagal & Chiya, 2018).
 ADP is the extension arm of the State Ministry of Agriculture and Rural Development.
 The decree that established ADPs in all the thirty-six states (36) of the Federal Republic of Nigeria specifies that they should have major responsibilities for delivering extension services to farmers in their localities (World Bank, 2014).
-From history, the journey of ADPs commenced as pilot projects in Funtua, Gombe and Gusau in 1974.
-The ADP extension system was based on the principle that a combination of essential factors comprising the right technology, effective extension, access to physical production-enhancing inputs, adequate market and other infrastructural facilities are essential to get agriculture moving.
+From history, the journey of ADPs commenced as pilot projects in Funtua, Gombe, and Gusau in 1974.
+The ADP extension system was based on the principle that a combination of essential factors comprising the right technology, effective extension, access to physical production-enhancing inputs, adequate market, and other infrastructural facilities are essential to get agriculture moving.

-According to Adegbola and Akinbode (1986), in 1972, the Federal Government Negotiated a World Bank Loan to establish three pilot enclave Agricultural Development Projects in Funtua and other parts of the country such as; Kaduna, Sokoto, Gombe and Bauchi States.
-It was stated that the relative success achieved by this projects inspired the federal government to establish enclave ADP's in six more States in Ayangba, Benue State, Lafia in Plateau State, Bida in Niger State, Ilorin in Kwara State, Shaki in Oyo State and Ekiti-Akoko in Ondo State in the late 70s (Johnson, 2013).
+According to Adegbola and Akinbode (1986), in 1972, the Federal Government Negotiated a World Bank Loan to establish three pilot enclave Agricultural Development Projects in Funtua and other parts of the country such as; Kaduna, Sokoto, Gombe, and the Bauchi States.
+It was stated that the relative success achieved by these projects inspired the federal government to establish enclave ADPs in six more States Ayangba, Benue State, Lafia in Plateau State, Bida in Niger State, Ilorin in Kwara State, Shaki in Oyo State, and Ekiti-Akoko in Ondo State in the late 70s (Johnson, 2013).